 Information provided in our sustainability reporting is subject to internal reviews and, for selected content, external assurance.
-We engaged PricewaterhouseCoopers LLP (PwC) to provide limited assurance in relation to our total data for greenhouse gas (GHG) emissions (Scope 1, 2 and select sub-categories of Scope 3), energy consumption, and water consumption for the year ended December 31, 2021.
-The Report of Independent Accountants and Management Assertion is available to download.
+We engaged an external third party to provide limited assurance of selected metrics.
+To review the latest Report of Independent Accountants and Management Assertion documents please visit our Downloads page.

 Since we published our first biennial sustainability report in 2008, Ball Corporation has reported environmental data in absolute and normalized terms.
 Absolute data provides an overview on the overall environmental impacts, while normalized data enables comparability of data over time.

-In our different businesses, we produce a variety of products ranging from beverage cans to satellites.
+In our different businesses, we produce a variety of products.
 Within each business, we use a normalization factor that adequately represents the nature of the business and the way it operates.
 This allows for meaningful comparisons over time and for effective benchmarking of our manufacturing plants.

 Business/Product Group and corresponding Normalization Factor: